Names of Angels in the Bible

 No biblical evidence supports these divine infant characters.
-True cherubim appear to be guarding angels who were posted at the entrance to the Garden of Eden to keep Adam and Eve out after they were banished (Gen. 3:24).
+True cherubim appear to be guarding angels posted at the Garden of Eden entrance to keep Adam and Eve out after they were banished (Gen. 3:24).

-In Ezekiel 10:1-22 a powerful scene unfolds as the intricately described cherubim accompany God out of the temple in dramatic fanfare.
+In Ezekiel 10:1-22 a powerful scene unfolds as the intricately described cherubim accompanies God out of the temple in dramatic fanfare.

 “Holy, holy, holy is the Lord of hosts; the whole earth is full of his glory.”
 (Is.
 6:3)

 The prophet Isaiah describes one of the seraphim flying to him and touching his lips with a hot coal to remove his guilt and atone for his sin.
 (Is.
 6:7)

 The mention of angels appears throughout both the Old and New Testaments.
 Although Scripture readers learn few specific angel names, angels are often referred to using differing terms: